cWalters2/west-house-front-end/README.md

 * [jQuery](http://jquery.com/)
 * [Backbone.js](http://backbonejs.org/)
 * [Underscore.js](http://underscorejs.org/)
 * a plethora of front-end libraries and plugins.
-Just take a look at `public/index.html`, and look at the second script tag, in the `require.config` call.
+Just take a look at `public/index.html`, and look at the second script tag.
+You'll see the plugins and libraries used in the `require.config` call.
 * a plethora of middleware for the Express framework.
 Just take a look at `package.json`'s `"dependencies"` property, and you'll see the list.

 ## Usage